RevealBi/Documentation/docs/user/filters-dashboard-properties.md

 ## Multiple Selection

-Analytics supports the selection of multiple dashboard filter values simultaneously.
+Reveal supports the selection of multiple dashboard filter values simultaneously.
 This is meant to enable side by side comparison between different elements in a collection.
 For instance, in the *HR Dashboard* dashboard you can compare the hires and absences over time of different offices by enabling multiple selection.